Phenomenology of laminar acoustic streaming jets: Modeling of acoustic streaming jets

 In Eq.~\eqref{eq:dimensionless_parameters}, $S$ compares the wavelength to $D_s$.
 As the distance from the transducer increases, the beam radius increases due to diffraction.
 The acoustic field thus takes the shape of a cone of half-angle $\theta = \sin^{-1} S$ (Fig.~\ref{fig:computational_domain}).
 In other words, the parameter $S$ expresses how diffraction acts on the shape of the acoustic force field.
 The Eckart streaming problem is described by the dimensionless incompressible continuity and Navier-Stokes equations:

-The last term in Eq.~\eqref{eq:Navier-Stokes_dimensionless} is the acoustic force driving the flow.
-The spatial structure of the forcing is set by the normalized acoustic intensity $\bm{\widetilde{I}}$ dictated by the acoustic problem (see Sec.~\ref{subsection:acoustic_field}).
-The magnitude of the forcing, relative to the magnitude of the viscous forces, is given by the acoustic Grashof number $Gr_{ac}$~\cite{ElGhani2021}:
+The last term in Eq.~\eqref{eq:Navier-Stokes_dimensionless} is the acoustic force driving the flow\, and is valid far from solid boundaries and for any acoustic wave shape~\citep{Riaud2017}.
+The spatial structure of the forcing is set by the normalized acoustic intensity $\bm{\widetilde{I}}$ dictated by the acoustic problem (see Sec.~\ref{subsection:acoustic_field}). $\bm{\widetilde{I}}$ is normalized by the maximum unattenuated plane wave intensity $I_{max}$ on the transducer axis (Eq.~\eqref{eq:acoustic_power_definition}), giving $\Vert \bm{\widetilde{I}} \Vert \leq 1$ everywhere in the fluid domain.
+The magnitude of the forcing, relative to the magnitude of the viscous forces, is then given by the acoustic Grashof number $Gr_{ac}$~\cite{ElGhani2021}:

 where ${L_{\alpha} = L / \left( 2 N \right) = 1 / \left( 2 \alpha D_s \right) }$ is the dimensionless attenuation length defining the exponential decay of the force along the acoustic axis.
 A small value of $L_{\alpha}$ corresponds to significant sound attenuation, while $L_{\alpha} \rightarrow \infty$ denotes a vanishingly small attenuation.